- Director's Welcome

 - Prospective Students

-Co-operative Education is a program which combines relevant work experience with academic studies.
+Co-operative Education combines relevant work experience with academic studies.
 Participating students alternate semesters on campus and in study-related employment.
 The program includes pre-employment orientation, career development counselling and workshops, and full-time paid work semesters.

 Why participate in co-op?